 1. Candidate name: COMPLETING THE RETURN You can complete the return electronically Party name (if applicable): or by hand.
 If you complete the form electronically each part will be automatically added up for you, as well Electorate contested: as the totals on this page of the return.
 For information on types of electronic signatures that the Commission accepts, 2.
-TOTAL CANDIDATE DONATIONS please see the How to Complete your Candidate Return Form for the General Election instruction sheet.
-Complete Parts A to E on pages 2 to 7 if you have any donation ns to decidre.
+TOTAL CANDIDATE DONATIONS Complete Parts A to E on pages 2 to 7 if you have any donation uno to doclaro please see the How to Complete your Candidate Return Form for the General Election instruction sheet. ons to decidre.
 Write 'NIL' if you have NO donations, or contributions to a donation, to declare under Parts A, C or D CHECKLIST Part A: Candidate donations of more than \$1,500 Step 1 completed Part C: Anonymous candidate donations of more than \$1,500 Parts A to E completed or 'NIL' entered at step 2 Part D: Overseas candidate donations of more than \$50 Parts F and G completed or Total (A + C + D) 'NIL' entered at step 3 3.
-TOTAL CANDIDATE ELECTION EXPENSES Part H completed or 'NIL' entered at step 4 Complete Parts F and G on pages 8 to 11 if you have any exper nses to declare.
+TOTAL CANDIDATE ELECTION EXPENSES Part H completed or 'NIL' entered at step 4 Complete Parts F and G on pages 8 to 11 if you have any expe nses to declare.
 Declaration signed and dated Write 'NIL' if you have NO expenses to declare Part F: Candidate only election advertising FILING THE RETURN Part G: Election advertisements shared with the party and/or other candidates Candidate returns must be filed with the Electoral Commission by 5pm, 14 February Total (F + G) 2024 (within 70 working days of election day).
 Candidates who fail to comply with these requirements commit an offence and 4.
 TOTAL CANDIDATE LOANS may be referred to the Police.
 Complete Part H on page 12 if you have any loans to declare.
 The return can be filed: Write 'NIL' if you have NO loans to declare by email to legal@elections.govt.nz Part H: Candidate loans by delivery to Level 4, 34-42 Manners Street, Wellington 6011 Reminder: the returns are open to public inspection and will be published on 5.
-I declare that to the best of my knowledge this return, filed pursuant to section 214GA of the Electoral Act 1993, is an accurate record of the candidate donat on my behalf, and of election expenses incurred by me, or on my behalf, and lemy campaign for the 2023 general election and is not false in any material particles. www.elections.nz. www.elections.nz. www.elections.nz.
-SIGNATURE DATE: DD / MN
+I declare that to the best of my knowledge this return, filed pursuant to section 214GA of the Electoral Act 1993, is an accurate record of the candidate done on my behalf, and of election expenses incurred by me, or on my behalf, and my campaign for the 2023 general election and is not false in any material position. tions made to me, or loans given to me for www.elections.nz.
+SIGNATURE DATE: DD / M M/YYYY